Growingmindset/astro-paper/src/data/blog/2026-human-machine-log.md

 *System Parameters:* Complete central nervous system rest.
 Execute the Top 2 ROI Breathing Movements to reinforce the stack.
 Hydrate.

 ### Current Block Systems Reflection
 > **Phase 2 Ongoing Insight:** > *Staying hydrated is going to be pivotal as I will be eating a little less.
-With work schedule, etc. the breathing exercises not only help posture, but put the body into a
-> parasympathetic state.
-The whole goal of this program is to keep athleticism, drop weight, protect muscle/strength while also getting enough recovery to do all of that + workload. *
+With work schedule, etc. the breathing exercises not only help posture, but put the body into a parasympathetic state.
+The whole goal of this program is to keep athleticism, drop weight, protect muscle/strength while also getting enough recovery to do all of that + workload.*

 ---

 ## 4. Key Metrics (End of Block Targets)
 - **Bodyweight:** Target stabilization at 163 (Current: 172 as of 5/20/26)
 - **Structural Markers:** Unrestricted deep squat resting position, proper pelvic stacking without forced lumbar extension.
+- **End of block notes:**: